JJ/granada-off/text/geekery.md

 However, his geekery stems on his work on the machinery of the cinema.
 During the second world war, he
 [registered a patent](http://invenes.oepm.es/InvenesWeb/detalle?referencia=P0168257)
-fpr what would now be called binaural sound.
-He wanted to create an integral experiencie with moviegoing, and in fact, the envolving sound that is now implanted in many movie theaters was shown by him for the first time in a movie festival in Berlin in 1955.
+for what would now be called binaural sound.
+He wanted to create an integral experience with moviegoing, and in fact, the wrapping sound that is now implanted in many movie theaters was shown by him for the first time in a movie festival in Berlin in 1955.
 He experimented also with what is called now